scm-manager/website/content/posts/2022-11-22-scm-manager-2-40-0/index.md

 ## Good News for Plugin Developers

+We love to support our community in the implementation of new ideas.
+Below, we listed some new public APIs released alongside 2.40.0 you might find interesting.
+Please open a question in our forum whenever you need a kick-start for your new plugin or if any of the new features are unclear.

+### Shortcuts API

 The Shortcuts API is simple to use and open for plugin developers.
-For further information on how to use it in your plugin, please refer to the documentation available in `@scm-manager/ui-components` or open a question in our forum if anything is unclear.
+For further information on how to use it in your plugin, please refer to the documentation available in `@scm-manager/ui-components`.

+### Extensible Webhooks

+We released an update to our [Webhook Plugin](https://scm-manager.org/plugins/scm-webhook-plugin/) that allows developers to create integrations tailored to their needs.

 ## Closing words
 Are you still missing an important feature?
 How can SCM-Manager help you improve your work processes?